rigersleka/vodafone-shaker/README.md

 Created a mini-project in JAVASCRIPT.

 Description:
-Each time click on button, progress-circly will try to be full-completed.
+Each time click on button, progress-circle will try to be full-completed.

 Technologies used: